“Respect all the reasonable forms of activity in which the child engages and try to understand them.” ~ Maria Montessori, The Child in the Family

 Children are born with innate urges to guide them as they gain control of their muscles and senses.
 Especially in the first three years of life, they are unconscious learners and work tirelessly toward independence.
-And as they develop naturally, they learn to hold their head up, roll over, sit, crawl, walk, run and talk without any instruction or help.
+As they develop naturally, they learn to hold their head up, roll over, sit, crawl, walk, run and talk without any instruction or help.

 Innate Development Needs Practice